Measuring Vibration with IMU Batch Sampler¶

 FFT transforms data from the time domain into the frequency domain.
 Put another way, accelerometer data recorded over time (i.e. a flight) can be converted into a graph showing the frequencies of the vibration.
 A frequent feature of these graphs is a spike at the propeller’s “blade passage frequency” (the frequency at which the blade crosses over the arms) which causes an acceleration in the aircraft body.
 FFT has the following limitations:

 - FFT cannot show you frequencies above half your sensor’s sampling rate

 - The smallest frequency that can be shown is half your sample size divided by your sample rate

 Samples are typically taken at the same rate as gyro updates provided to the autopilot.
-For example if you are using INS_FAST_SAMPLE on an MPU9250 sensor (fairly typical on modern Pixhawk class autopilots) then samples will be take at 8KHz.
-If you are not using fast sampling then sample rates of 1KHz are typical.
+For example if you are using INS_FAST_SAMPLE on an MPU9250 sensor (fairly typical on modern Pixhawk class autopilots) then samples will be take at 8KHz, but averaged and downsampled to 1KHz.
+If you are not using an autopilot with fast sampling capability, then the sample rate is 1KHz

 - Set INS_LOG_BAT_MASK = 1 to collect data from the first IMU